isarojdahal/node-js-workshop/README.md

 Pre-requists before learning Nodejs:

--  One must be famailer with JavaScript Programming Language.
+-  One must be familier with JavaScript Programming Language.
  ( JavaScript Crash Course : [Video 1](https://youtu.be/jtdlCWiXZGE)  , [Video 2](https://youtu.be/3Yc40RINnG0). ) <br/>
 - One must Understand the following Concepts of JavaScript :<br/>
 	 => Template Literals (https://youtu.be/bPZJ5J1MaLo)<br/>